 Executives are people responsible for running an organization and taking charge of companies or government agencies.
 They create plans to help their organizations grow.
 Executive occupation covers many jobs.
 These positions include chief executive officers, department store managers, and small business operators.
-Above everything, executives create and review goals for a certain organization.
+Above everything, simple executives create and review goals for a certain organization.

 When planning to apply for a position like this, one must not forget to create an application letter for the employer.
 Here, we offer downloadable application letter templates made especially for those want to apply for executive positions.
 They are precreated, so you don’t need to worry on what to include.
 See below for more templates.